Punch Broadbent: Playing career

 As a youth, Broadbent played ice hockey at Percy Street School, then starred for Ottawa Cliffsides and New Edinburgh in the Ottawa City League and Inter-provincial League.
 At age 20, he made his professional debut with the Ottawa Senators of the National Hockey Association (NHA) on December 28, 1912 against Quebec, scoring the first goal of his career.
 Broadbent played the 1912–13 season on a line with Jack Darragh.
 He was seventh in the league in scoring his rookie year, and while hobbled with injuries the next, was fourth in scoring the following year.
-He scored three goals in the Stanley Cup Finals against the Vancouver Millionaires in 1915 before going to the war for three and one-half years.
+He scored three goals in the Stanley Cup Final against the Vancouver Millionaires in 1915 before going to the war for three and one-half years.

 Broadbent returned from the war in January 1919, and played the remaining eight games of the season for the Senators, now in the National Hockey League (NHL).
 With forwards Frank Nighbor and Cy Denneny, he starred for the Senators for six more seasons, playing for three Stanley Cup champions.
 Though he was a holdout for most of the 1921 season, Broadbent came back to win the league scoring title in 1922, with 32 goals in 24 games.
 He also set a record that season by scoring goals in sixteen consecutive games.
 The streak began during a 10–0 rout of the Montreal Canadiens on December 24 and lasted through to a 6–6 tie with Canadiens on February 15, and it included a stretch of six straight multi-goal games.

 After the 1924 playoffs, teammate Clint Benedict and Broadbent were blamed for the playoff loss and sold by Ottawa to the expansion Montreal Maroons.
 Broadbent was the Maroons' leading scorer that first season, including a five-goal game against the Hamilton Tigers.
 In his second season with the Maroons, the team won its first Stanley Cup championship against the Ottawa Senators.
 He was traded back to the Senators in 1928 with cash for Hooley Smith.
 He played for the New York Americans in 1929 and retired after that season.

 Broadbent finished his career with 172 goals and 58 assists in 360 professional games.
 After his playing career, he coached for several years in the Ottawa City Hockey League, winning the championship in 1933 with the Ottawa Rideaus.
 He was elected to the Hockey Hall of Fame in 1962.